cjungmann/th/README.md

 1. Downloads my repository of C modules and uses several of them by making links into the **src** directory.

-1. The **makefile** identifies and immediately terminates if it detects missing dependencies.
+1. Instead of using `configure` to check dependencies, the **makefile** identifies and immediately terminates with a helpful message if it detects missing dependencies.

 1. Download and import the public domain [moby thesaurus][4] from [The Gutenberg Project][5].
 This populates the application's